caraya/xml-workflow/markdown-source/TO DO.md

 One thing it doesn't do is handle mobile well, if at all.
 How do we make this tool work everywhere?
 [Pointer Events](http://www.w3.org/TR/pointerevents/)?

+## Explore how to add other parts of a book structure

+Right now we're working with chapters and chapter-like structures.
+What would it take to add parts?
+Do we need to add them to the schema and let them trickle from there?
+Do we really need them?

 ## Build Media Queries

 Particularly if we want to use the same XSLT and CSS for mutliple projects we need to be able to tailor the display for different devices and viewports.